Compare Flexible ISAs

 What is a flexible ISA?

-• You make a withdrawal of £5,000 later in the tax year to fund an urgent payment
+• You withdraw £5,000 later in the tax year to fund an urgent payment.

-• You make a withdrawal of £5,000 later in the tax year to fund an urgent payment
+• You withdraw £5,000 later in the tax year to fund an urgent payment.

 How do I know if my ISA is flexible?